 The Foundation’s goals included the publication of the Warren biography which was published in 2000 (Leonard Warren: American Baritone / Mary Jane Phillips-Matz.
 Amadeus Press).
 Another goal was to make available Warren’s most treasured opera arias and concert songs on a new commemorative CD set, which was finished by the Foundation in 2000 and donated along with the book to 435 music schools in eight countries.

-Published sound recordings (LPs, CDs and 78s) have been been cataloged in the library’s online catalog, and are available to researchers for listening in the Special Collections reading room.
+Published sound recordings (LPs, CDs and 78s) have been been cataloged in UC Library Search, and are available to researchers for listening in the Special Collections reading room.
 The memorabilia and unpublished recordings are currently being processed and will be open for research in 2008.